ghmktemea1/copilot-demo-001/README.md

 This is a .NET solution with a console application and a unit test project.
 The console application is located in the `src/GitHub.Demo.App` directory and the unit test project is located in the `tests/GitHub.Demo.App.Tests` directory.

+It's used for GitHub Copilot demo purposes.
+Just for MS Build Spotlight events in The Netherlands and BeLux.
+2023.

 ## Requirements

 To build and run this project, you need to have the following installed: